teddyking/docs-tap/getting-started.md

   ```
 For further information about `ClusterResource`, please refer to the Services Toolkit component documentation [here](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu/0.4/services-toolkit-0-4/GUID-service_offering-terminology_and_apis.html).

-To summarize, we have installed RabbitMQ Operator, created the necessary RACs, created a Services toolKit resource called `ClusterResource` for Rabbitmq so that app teams can discover RabbitMQ.
+To summarize, we have installed RabbitMQ Operator, created the necessary RBAC, created a Services Toolkit resource called `ClusterResource` for RabbitmqCluster so that app teams can discover it.
 Now we dig into the usecases.

 ### <a id='services-journey-use-case-1'></a> **Usecase1 -  Binding an app to a pre-provisioned service instance running in the same namespace (GA).**